 Bartfai-Mager, Gerhardt and Kocziszky were among the four non-executive Monetary Council members who outvoted Magyar Nemzeti Bank President Andras Simor and his two deputies to cut rates the past three months, according to the central bank.

-Credit to households shrank 14 percent this year from last and loans to companies are down 6 percent, Morgan Stanley (MS) said in an Oct.
+Credit to households shrank 14 percent this year from last and loans to companies are down 6 percent, Morgan Stanley (MS:US) said in an Oct.
 26 report citing its own and the central bank’s calculations.

 “Hungary has seen the sharpest contraction in credit in central and eastern Europe,” Pasquale Diana and Jaroslaw Strzalkowski, London-based economists at Morgan Stanley, wrote in the report.
 It’s “a clear sign that not only is the credit channel not working, but banks are also continuing to retrench aggressively.”